-- (a) Major changes. - (1) Without limiting the meaning of the phrase, modification of any of the following conditions, if attached to an approved amendment, constitute a "major change" for purposes of interpreting this section:
+(a) Major changes.

+(1) Without limiting the meaning of the phrase, modification of any of the following conditions, if attached to an approved amendment, constitute a "major change" for purposes of interpreting this section:

-- a.
-The movement of any building or structure adjacent to an exterior boundary line, closer to the boundary line of the property to which it is adjacent; - b.
-Any increase in the number of dwelling units or any increase in the total amount of floor space of any nonresidential building; - c.
-Any decrease in the minimum size of residential units; - d.
-Any change in any buffer requirement; - e.
-Any increase in building or structure height; or - f.
-Any change in the proportion of floor space devoted to different authorized uses. - (2) Any request for major changes to conditions attached to approved amendments must be processed as a new amendment application in accordance with the procedures of this division, including the requirement for fees, notices and hearings.
+a.
+The movement of any building or structure adjacent to an exterior boundary line, closer to the boundary line of the property to which it is adjacent;

+b.
+Any increase in the number of dwelling units or any increase in the total amount of floor space of any nonresidential building;

+c.
+Any decrease in the minimum size of residential units;

+d.
+Any change-reduction in any buffer requirement;

+e.
+Any increase in building or structure height; or

+f.
+Any change in the proportion of floor space devoted to different authorized uses.

+(2) Any request for major changes to conditions attached to approved amendments must be processed as a new amendment application in accordance with the procedures of this division, including the requirement for fees, notices and hearings.

+Formatted: Font: +Body (Calibri), 12 pt

+Formatted: Font: +Body (Calibri), 12 pt

+DIVISION 3. - SPECIAL LAND USE PERMITS

 Sec.
-27-361.
+27-357. - Planning commission public hearing and recommendation.

+The planning commission must hold a public hearing on the special land use permit application.
+Following the close of the hearing, the planning commission must act by simple majority vote to recommend that the special land use permit be approved, approved with conditions or denied based on the applicable review and approval criteria of section 27-359.
+Per Section 27-311 the planning commission may vote to defer action or continue a hearing in order to receive additional information or deliberate further.
+The planning commission's recommendation must be transmitted to the city council.

+A request for changes in conditions of approval attached to an approved special land use permit must be processed as a new special land use permit application in accordance with the procedures of this division, including the requirements for fees, notices and hearings.

+Sec.
+27 361.
 Transfer of special land use permits.